binazgreat/alx-low_level_programming/0x02-functions_nested_loops/README.md

 5. Sign -> Write a function that prints the sign of a number.
 6. Absolute value -> Write a function that computes the absolute value of an integer.
 7. Color, digit, notes -> Write a function that prints the last digit of a number.
+8. Jack Bauer -> Write a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.